mariotlemes/non3GPP-WiFi/README.md

 watch -d -n 2 sudo ip netns exec UEns ip xfrm state
 ```

-if successful, you will be able to see the safe associations as show in the figures below:
+if success, you will be able to see the safe associations as show in the figures below:

 <p align="center">
     <img src="figs/policy.png"/>